tjgore/codetype/content/articles/gulp-tutorial-for-beginners.md

 You can stop your watch task with Ctrl+c.

-{{<contentTitle title="Start a server and enable browser auto reloading">}}
+## Start a server and enable browser auto reloading

-The <span class="notice">browser-sync</span> plugin let us get a server up and running quickly and easily so that we can take advantage of auto reloading.
+The `browser-sync` plugin let us get a server up and running quickly and easily so that we can take advantage of auto reloading.
 No need to keep refreshing your browser to view your changes as before.

-Install browser-sync with <span class="notice">npm install browser-sync --save-dev</span>.
+Install browser-sync with `npm install browser-sync --save-dev`.

 Requiring the plugin is a bit different from how we have been doing it before.
 Browser-sync also uses a create() function as shown below.

-<span class="hl-info">gulpfile.js</span>
+**gulpfile.js**

 ```js
 var browserSync = require("browser-sync").create();
 ```

 You need to create a task which will launch a server.
 You also need to tell the tasks where the root directory is located.
 Visit [browser-sync](https://browsersync.io/docs/gulp) to get more information and ways to use browser-sync.

-<span class="hl-info">gulpfile.js</span>
+**gulpfile.js**

 ```js
 gulp.task('startServer', function(){
   browserSync.init({